viruscar94/nura-to-31-band-eq/README.md

 # How to convert nura profile into equalizer apo?

+* Download your profile then rename the profile 'nura profile.png'

-* Download main.py and your profile then move both to same folder
+* Download main.py then move to same folder

-* Run script then you can get 'equalizer apo 31 band.txt'
+* Run script then you can get 'equalizer apo 31 band.txt' (you need to install opencv pakage with python)

 * install equalizer apo and create 31 band equalizer
 ![image](https://github.com/user-attachments/assets/b13cc37f-26eb-4f42-a799-f0fbc950568d)